 Equestrian Canada began testing for MPA last year.
-Members of the northern equestrian group won’t see penalties until after this year if they are caught with a positive.
+Canadian members won’t suffer penalties until after this year if they are caught with a positive.

 Geoff Vernon of Equestrian Canada’s Equine Medication Control Committee adds he learned competitors were administering MPA more frequently.
 Vernon says, “we felt the drug was acting more centrally and having sedative or tranquilizing effects when being used at high doses and for long periods.”